Skip to main content

 devhelm plan -f devhelm.yml

-Since you exported from the current state, the plan should show no changes (or minimal differences from secret handling).
-If you see unexpected creates or deletes, review the YAML against the Dashboard.
+Since the YAML mirrors the current state and each resource was imported, the plan should show no changes (or minimal differences from secret handling).
+If you see unexpected creates or deletes, review the YAML against the Dashboard and check that every resource was imported.

 Deploy